Woodford of Carleby

 Col. John Woodford

 From his first marriage (to Mary Emperor), Colonel John Woodford of the Grenadier Guards had three sons.
 The second son, Emperor John Alexander Woodford (fl 1791) was a Captain in the 17th Leicestershire Regiment.
-From his second marriage (to Susan Cosmo Gordon, eldest daughter of Cosmo George, 3rd Duke of Gordon and widow of John, 9th Earl of Westmoreland, who died 1814), he had a further two sons: Alexander John Woodford (1782-1870) and John Woodford (1785-1879).
+From his second marriage (to Susan Cosmo Gordon, eldest daughter of Cosmo George, 3rd Duke of Gordon and widow of John, 9th Earl of Westmoreland, who died 1814), he had two more sons: Alexander John Woodford (1782-1870) and John Woodford (1785-1879).
 Little is known about this younger John.

 Emperor John's `very valuable and elegant library' was sold at auction by Leigh and Sotheby on 11 May 1809.